 1. Mortgage life insurance is more expensive

 When your insurance company doesn’t know anything about your medical history, it’s extremely difficult for them to price your policy.
-It also puts them in a position that’s risky because your chances of dying soon could be sky high.
+It also puts them in a position that’s risky because your chances of dying soon could be sky-high.
 So what do insurers do?
-They make up for the lack of information by placing mortgage life insurance applicants into the highest-risk groups.
-In other words, if you want to be automatically approved for coverage without providing any medical information, insurance companies will just assume your health is poor and charge you high premiums.
+They make up for the lack of information by just assuming your health is poor and charging you higher premiums.
 There’s the catch.

 And if you think that’s bad, wait until you hear this: with mortgage life insurance, your benefit amount decreases as you pay off your mortgage, but the premiums remain the same.
 So over time, you get less and less for what you pay for.
 With life insurance, the amount of coverage doesn’t drop over time (even if you pay off your mortgage).

 2. Your bank gets the payout, not your family

 In the unfortunate event that you die, your family may not want to pay off your mortgage right away.
 And even if you don’t kick the bucket, you may want to move to another city to be closer to family.
 You may even be able to afford your mortgage payments and prefer to use the money for other expenses.
 Unfortunately, mortgage life insurance doesn’t give you this flexibility.
 It doesn’t leave much room for life to happen.

 And that’s not all.
 With a mortgage insurance policy, your beneficiary is your bank (the same one that charges you every fee under the sun and opens from only 10 a.m. to 3:30 p.m.
 Monday to Friday).
 This means that your death benefit goes straight to your bank, skipping right over your loved ones you really want to protect.
 With life insurance, you get to choose your beneficiary, and they get more options to spend the money on the expenses they need.